rackerlabs/technical-blog/content/blog/2021/2021-01-13-visualizing-deep-rl-performance/index.md

 ### My results

-Let’s take a look at my results to see how four of the algorithms offered with CleanRL compared on three games: Ms. Pacman, Yars Revenge, and Frostbite.
+Let’s take a look at my results to see how four of the algorithms offered with CleanRL compared on three games: Ms. Pacman, Yars Revenge, and Gopher.
 These runs are officially part of the project benchmark now.

 {{<img src="Picture6.png" title="" alt="">}}